Structured Product Investments as a Hedge

 There likely is a place for a very nervous investor who cannot tolerate any market volatility to own a structured investment.

-Just understand you could create the same protection for yourself owning fixed income and equities as you can with a structured product.
+Just understand you could create the same protection for yourself owning fixed income and equities as you can with a structured product investment.

 That’s right.
 Equities do just as well (if not better) than options on equities over time.
 If you can just not sell low, if history is any guide, equities are perhaps the safest investment out there.

-Bring on the hate mail, but you don’t need a structured investment as a hedge.
+Bring on the hate mail, but you don’t need a structured product investment as a hedge.